Evil E

 Eric Garcia (born January 3, 1964), professionally known by his stage name Evil E, is an American disc jockey.
 He's best known as the DJ for Ice-T, who brought him in to his production company Rhyme Syndicate in the mid-1980s.
 He is the brother of fellow rapper Henry "Hen-Gee" Garcia, with whom he formed the duo Spinmasters.

 Career

 Eric Garcia was born January 3, 1964, to Honduran parents and grew up in Brooklyn, New York with his brother Henry.
-They removed to the West Coast and joined Ice-T's Rhyme Syndicate, wherein Eric provided scratches serving as a deejay.
+They both appeared in the 1985 film Rappin' alongside Ice-T. They removed to the West Coast and joined Ice-T's Rhyme Syndicate, wherein Eric provided scratches serving as a deejay.
+Evil E appeared on the front covers of Ice-T's first two albums.

 He appeared on the spoken word track "Evil E-What About Sex?" on the Ice-T's O.G.
 Original Gangster album, and raps on Ice-T's track "Pimp Behind the Wheels" on the Home Invasion album.
 Later on, in 1991, he released a full-length album with Hen-Gee, titled Brothers (Pendulum/Elektra), which spawned singles: "Lil Trig" (peaked at #15 on the Hot Rap Songs) and "If U Were Mine" (peaked at #85 on the Hot R&B/Hip-Hop Songs).

 Evil E and Hen-Gee were managed by Guy Oseary, an independent Artists and Repertoire (A&R) representative in 1989.

+Although Evil E's contribution to Ice-T's records became less prominent after 1993, he was still touring with Ice-T as late as 2018.